Do you know how much money you will need for retirement?

 4. The power of KiwiSaver

-We’ve said this time and time again, KiwiSaver is a great tool to build your nest egg.
+We’ve said this time and time again, a KiwiSaver investment is a great tool to build your nest egg.
 Firstly, make sure you join if you haven’t already done so.
 If nothing else, you’ll be getting an extra 3% from your employer and $521 from the Government, if you contribute enough.

-Secondly, make sure you tick all the KiwiSaver boxes: check that you are in the right fund, that you are paying the right tax and that you are getting your $521 from the Government every year.
+Secondly, make sure you tick all the KiwiSaver money boxes: check that you are in the right fund, that you are paying the right tax and that you are getting your $521 from the Government every year.
 Want to know more?
 We have some ideas.

 5. Consider downsizing